berntisak/cccp/agents/SpireMuse_CCCP/README.md

 For the original version of MASOM, go to https://github.com/ktatar/MASOM

-### Spire Muse vs. MASOM
+### CCCP vs. MASOM

-This version of MASOM has been modified to work with the Spire Muse interface.
+This version of MASOM has been modified to work with the CCCP interface.
 The training module (including all the files in the Training folder) is essentially a modified version of MASOM.
 The run-time module (everything in the Run folder) is the Spire Muse agent, a new creation by Notto J. W. Thelle.
 To make the distinction clear, the Max patches in the Run folder have a completely different design than the ones in the Traning folder.

 ---